 GOTO and labels may also appear at the interactive session level.
-Refer to the GOTO command in "Command Descriptions" of this manual for further information.
+Refer to the GOTO command in "Command Descriptions" on page 103 of this manual for further information.

 Using the ON (ERROR/INTERRUPT) Command

 A useful command for building more robust scripts is the ON command.
 ON has the format: